MohdIbrahim1795/Enterprise-Knowledge-RAG/README.md

 Copy the example environment file:
     cp .env.example .env

-Crucially, edit the .env file:
-Open .env in your favorite text editor.
-Fill in your OpenAI API Key.
-Update PostgreSQL and MinIO credentials if you've changed them from the defaults.
-NEVER commit your .env file!
-It's already included in .gitignore.
 3. Build and Run Services with Docker Compose docker-compose up --build

-This command will build all Docker images (FastAPI, Streamlit, Airflow, etc.) and start them in their respective containers.

 4. Access the Chatbot UI
 Once all services are running, open your web browser and navigate to: